Disclaimer: This is an unauthorised and slightly adapted translation for international readers. See the original Danish text here.

 - to organise the international Play the Game conference at suitable intervals for a target group of Danish and international journalists, academic researchers and sports officials

-Article 3: Composition of the board
+Article 4: Composition of the board

-Article 4: Responsibilities of the board
+Article 5: Responsibilities of the board

-Article 5: The Play the Game conference
+Article 6: The Play the Game conference

 Based on recommendations from the administration, the board will appoint a Programme Committee for the international Play the Game conference consisting of at least seven Danish and international experts.
 The role of the Programme Committee is to give advice on conference themes and speakers.
 The Programme Committee is also responsible for evaluating the conference.

-The host country for the Play the Game conference should have the possibility to be represented on the Programme Committee with at least two members.
+6.3: The host country for the Play the Game conference should have the possibility to be represented on the Programme Committee with at least two members.

-Article 6: Day-to-day management
+Article 7: Day-to-day management

 The board appoints and dismisses the director of the institute.
 The director is responsible for day-to-day management of the institute in accordance with its statutes and instructions from the board.

-The director appoints and dismisses all other employees at the institute in accordance with the rules of the Danish state on salaries and terms of employment.
+7.2: The director appoints and dismisses all other employees at the institute in accordance with the rules of the Danish state on salaries and terms of employment.

-Article 7: Authority to sign documents
+Article 8: Authority to sign binding commitments

-Article 8: Funding
+Article 9: Funding

-Article 9: Budget, accounts and auditing practice
+Article 10: Budget, accounts and auditing practice

 The financial year of the Danish Institute for Sports Studies follows the calendar year from 1 January to 31 December.

-Article 10: Dissolution
+Article 11: Dissolution

 The board's decision must be approved by the Ministry of Culture.

-Article 11: Amendments to the statutes
+Article 12: Amendments to the statutes